Public Policy Specialization

-Students who complete the following track (9 credits) will receive a certificate of completion (distributed after all other degree requirements have been met).
+Students who complete the following track (10.5 credits, including PADM-GP 2902 Multiple Regression, a required Policy specialization course) will receive a certificate of completion (distributed after all other degree requirements have been met).

-Quantitative Track students must complete the following 7.5 credits (3 courses):
+Quantitative Track students complete the following 7.5 credits (3 courses):

 PADM-GP 2902, Multiple Regression and Introduction to Econometrics